the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

          ```

  ## GET /api/updates/{?source,updated,status,offset,limit}

 Return a list of unified records that contain newer information than the record provided by the given source.

  + Parameters
      + source (required, string) ...
 Only display products from a particular source.
 Can be repeated to return products from multiple sources.
-A record can be excluded by prepending an exclamation point in front of its name, as in ```source=!ul```.
      + updated (optional, string) ...
-Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only updates at or after this time are included in the comparison.
+Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only unified records updated at or after this time are included in the comparison.
      + status (optional, string) ...
-The record statuses to return (defaults to everything but 'deleted' records).
+The unified record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
      + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
      + limit (optional, string) ...
 The number of records to return.
 Used for pagination.
 Set to `-1` to return all records.
 Defaults to `-1`